KeepSafe/ks-email-parser/README.md

 The parser will automatically add base_url to any image tag in markdown, so `![Alt text](/path/to/img.jpg)` and base url `base_url` will produce `<img alt="Alt text" src="base_url/path/to/img.jpg" />`

+#### No tracking for links in Sendgrid

+Click tracking interferes with our deep links by augmenting the link.
+To disable click tracking for specific links add `!` in front of a link like so `[Alt text](!keepsafe://)`

 ### Elements

 #### `resource`